PhilKes/android-translations-converter-plugin/README.md

     }
     preBuild.dependsOn installLocalGitHooks
     ```
-3. Whenever you commit you changes the export Excel will be kept up-to-date
+3. Whenever you commit your changes the exported Excel will be kept up-to-date